 A clean and simple snack deserves a clean and simple package

-As Sun & Swell began to grow as a business, it soon dawned on the founders that they have a responsibility to provide an overall wholesome product – referring to not just the snacks but to the package it comes in.
+As Sun & Swell began to grow as a business, it soon dawned on the founders that they have a responsibility to provide an overall wholesome product – referring to not just the snacks but to the package, it comes in.
 “The bigger, overall mission is to create whole products in the best way we can.
 We want to focus on the purpose rather than the profit.”

 ‘This bag is compostable’

-Future of U.S. sustainable packaging
+Future of U.S. Snacks with sustainable packaging

 Santa Barbara, where Sun & Swell is based, is a leader in the movement, having banned plastic straws last year, encouraging the use of reusable bags and collecting food waste for composting, among other endeavors.
 “We see positive change taking place primarily in coastal states where people are more dialed into coastal preservation,” commented Marketing and Partnerships lead Cathryn Strini.